Kurukh people

 Traditionally, Oraons depended on the forest and farms for their ritual practices and livelihoods, but in recent times, they have become mainly settled agriculturalists.
 Many Oraon migrated to tea gardens of Assam, West Bengal and Bangladesh as well as to countries like Fiji, Guyana, Trinidad and Tobago and Mauritius during British rule, where they were known as Hill Coolies.
-They are listed as a Scheduled Tribe for the purpose of India's reservation system.
+They are listed as a Scheduled Tribe in seven Indian states for the purpose of reservation system.

 Etymology

-According to Edward Tuite Dalton, "Oraon" is an exonym assigned by neighboring Munda people, meaning "to roam".
+According to Edward Tuite Dalton, "Oraon" is an exonym assigned by neighbouring Munda people, meaning "to roam".
 They call themselves Kurukh.
-According to Sten Konow, Uraon will mean man as in the Dravidian Kaikadi language, the word Urapai, Urapo and Urang means Man.
-The word Kurukh may be derived from the word Kur or Kurcana means Shout and stammer.
-So Kurukh will mean a speaker.
+According to Sten Konow, Uraon will mean man as in the Dravidian Kurukh language, the word Urapai, Urapo and Urang means Man.
+The word Kurukh may be derived from the word Kur or Kurcana means "shout" and "stammer".
+So Kurukh will mean 'a speaker'.

 History

 According to the Indian Anthropological Society, Konkan is said to be the original home of the Kurukh tribes from where they migrated to the Chota Nagpur Plateau.
 The group is said to have settled in the Chota Nagpur Plateau by 100 CE.

-There are three opinion of scholar about origin of Kurukh people.
+There are three opinions of scholars about the origin of Kurukh people.
 According to Sarat Chandra Roy, Kurukh people might have migrated from Coorg in South India.
-In 1987, Elefenbein proposed Bloch's hypothesis, in which he proposed the Brahui tribe migrated from Baluchistan to Sindh where Brahui is still spoken, and the Rohtasgarh and Rajmahal hills.
-Those who migrated to Rohtasgarh were Kurukh and Rajmahal hills were Malto.
-According to another opinion, Kurukh people were living in Indus valley civilization, then they migrated to South and Central India after the decline of the Indus valley civilization due to droughts and floods in 2500 BCE.
-During the British Period, Kurukh people rebelled against the British East India Company authority and local Zamindars against tax imposition.
-The Budhu Bhagat led the Lakra rebellion which is also known as the Kol uprising in 1832.
-According to the writings of Colonel Edward Tuite Dalton, Oraon claimed that they were settled in Gujurat, then they were expelled from there.
+In 1987, Elefenbein proposed Baloch's hypothesis, in which he proposed the Brahui tribe migrated from Baluchistan to Sindh where Brahui is still spoken, and the Rohtasgarh and Rajmahal hills.
+Those who migrated to Rohtasgarh were Kurukh and those venturing to Rajmahal hills were Malto.
+According to another opinion, Kurukh people were living in Indus Valley Civilisation, then they migrated to South and Central India after the decline of the Indus Valley Civilisation due to droughts and floods in 2500 BCE.

+According to the writings of Colonel Edward Tuite Dalton, Oraon claimed that they were settled in Gujarat, until they were expelled from there.
 Then they settled in Kalinjar, where they fought with Lowrik Sowrik of Palipiri and were defeated.
 Then they came to Rohtasgarh and were driven out by Muslims during the reign of Akbar.
 Then they settled in Chotanagpur.
 According to Dalton, Oraon were settled in Chotanagpur before the reign of Akbar and possibly some Oraon were in Rohtas hills when Rohtasgarh fort was constructed by Muslims.
 According to him the Oraon language is similar to Tamil, but some words spoken by Oraon are of Sanskrit origin due to their living with Sanskrit and Prakrit speaking people in the past.
 The physical features of Oraon are the darkest but those who live in mixed settlements have varieties of features.